Konyancha1/SimpleChatApp/README.md

-﻿# SimpleChatApp
+# SimpleChatApp

 ### This is a simple chat app created using
-- React.js
+- Reactjs
-- Node.js
+- Nodejs
 - Socket.io

 ### To run this project